Western New York: Football

 Western New York has several teams that participate in semi-professional and amateur football.
 The Northeastern Football Alliance hosts teams in Buffalo, Jamestown, Olean and Lyndonville; the Premier Amateur Football League operates a team in South Buffalo.

 Hockey

 The Buffalo Sabres minor league affiliate, the Rochester Americans, play in the American Hockey League.
-The Western New York region is also represented by the Buffalo Beauts, a professional Women's hockey team that plays in the Premier Hockey Federation.

 Lacrosse

 Lacrosse, the national sport of the native Iroquois, is popular in the region, with the Buffalo Bandits and Rochester Knighthawks both perennial contenders in the National Lacrosse League.
 From 2008 to 2017 lacrosse fans could also watch the Rochester Rattlers of Major League Lacrosse during the summer months or attend box lacrosse games in arenas on the Seneca reservations.

 Soccer

 Western New York currently does not have a team in Major League Soccer (occasionally considered the fifth major league on the American sporting landscape), although Rochester had been mentioned in the past as a candidate for a new expansion franchise and previously hosted the Rochester Lancers in MLS's predecessor, the NASL.
 The speculation of Rochester getting an MLS team was due to the relative success of the Rochester Rhinos.
 However, the Rhinos later a downturn in attendance due to a number of factors leading to the team going dormant in 2018 and re-emerging as Rochester, NY FC in a lower division of soccer in 2022.
 Such speculation has also decreased in the 21st century, in part because of MLS's refusal to put teams in metropolitan areas without any other major league teams and greatly increased competition for MLS expansion franchises.
 The former Rhinos franchise are best known as being the only non-MLS team to win the US Open Cup since that competition was opened to MLS teams.

 Western New York was represented in National Women's Soccer League by the Western New York Flash, a team that originally began play in the W-league in 2008.
 The Flash, like the Rhinos, played its home games at Sahlen's Stadium in Rochester but were based out of suburban Buffalo.
 U.S. soccer star Abby Wambach was a member of the Flash.
 In 2017 the team transferred its NWSL rights to North Carolina and self-relegated to an amateur team.
 The Western New York region is home to FC Buffalo and the current incarnation of the Rochester Lancers, both of whom compete in the NPSL.

 No indoor soccer teams currently play in the region.
 The region had previously been represented by the Buffalo Stallions, Buffalo Blizzard and another Rochester Lancers.